joshjohanning/github-misc-scripts/gh-cli/README.md

 gh auth refresh -h github.com -s delete_repo
 ```

+## download-private-release-artifact.sh

+Downloads a release artifact from a private/internal repository.
+Can either download latest version or specific version, and supports file pattern matching to download one or multiple files.
+See [docs](https://cli.github.com/manual/gh_release_download) for more info.

 ## enable-actions-on-repository.sh

 Enable actions on repository - similar to [API example](./../api/enable-actions-on-repository.sh), but using `gh cli`